joerisner/todos/README.md

 1. Clone/download this repository
 2. Install the necessary ruby version (defined in `.ruby-version`) and gems (`bundle install`)
+3. Run migrations `bin/rails db:migrate`
-3. Run `bin/rails s` to start the server
+4. Run `bin/dev` to build Tailwind CSS assets & start a server on port 5000
+   - _Future runs can simply be `bin/rails s`, if preferred_
-4. Navigate to `localhost:5000` to start adding todos!
+5. Navigate to `localhost:5000` to start adding todos!